 Kudos to Main Beach Park for having a Mobi-Mat for wheelchair, stroller, and walker accessibility.

 Be sure to enjoy the newly finished Main Beach Boardwalk for a lovely stroll, to watch the fishing boats head out for the day, and see hungry pelicans scouting food.
-It really is a beautiful area.
+It really is a beautiful area, despite my rainy day photo.

 3. Endless Outdoor Offerings